prateeksingamsetty/Simplii/proj2/proj2rubrics.md

 "3.4) Is your software hosted in an established third-party repository ? "|YES| GitHub Q4 - Your software's documentation ||
  4.1) Is your documentation clearly available on your website or within your software? |YES| https://github.com/prateeksingamsetty/Simplii/blob/main/README.md
-" 4.2) Does your documentation include a ""quick start"" guide that provides a short overview of how to use your software with some basic examples of use? "|YES| https://github.com/prateeksingamsetty/Simplii#why Simplii
+" 4.2) Does your documentation include a ""quick start"" guide that provides a short overview of how to use your software with some basic examples of use? "|YES| https://github.com/prateeksingamsetty/Simplii#why-Simplii
 " 4.3) If you provide more extensive documentation does this provide clear step-by-step instructions on how to deploy and use your software? "|YES|
 "4.4) Do you provide a comprehensive guide to all your software’s commands functions and options? "|YES|
 4.5) Do you provide troubleshooting information that describes the symptoms and step-by-step solutions for problems and error messages? |NO|